blueshack112/what.test/readme.md

 ###### Default Ports

-- The database listens on host port 5454 by default and 5432 in docker network
+- The database listens on host port 5454 by default and 5432 in the docker network
 - The api server listens on port 8000 by default
 - The admin server listens on port 8001 by default
-- The pywine server listens on port 8002 by default
 - The frontend server listens on port 3000 by default

 ###### Access application